schradermade/ind-project-wk3/README.md

 ## Known Bugs

-_bugs here_
+No known bugs at this time.

 ## Support and contact details

-_If you run into any issues or have concerns, please reach out at nathanschrader@icloud.com_
+_If you run into any issues or have concerns, please reach out at **nathanschrader@icloud.com**_

 ## Technologies Used

+**HTML
+CSS
+Bootstrap
+JavaScript
+jQuery
-_HTML, CSS, Visual Studio Code, Github_
+Visual Studio Code
+Github**

+## Legal

 Copyright (c) 2020 **_Nathan Schrader_**

+This software is licensed under the MIT license.